Maartyl/maaj-script/README.md

 -----

 ...
-Some other functions are: `take`
+Some other functions are: `take, conj, assoc`...

 - Informations about them can be found thorough `(meta :doc #'fn-name)`.
 Insead of `:doc` could be `:info`.